 - CPR/First Aid

 - Raising a Multi-Ethnic Family

 - Clinical Approach (Trauma, Attachment and Loss, Human Development, Social Systems)

 - Risk Reduction Training-Safe Sleep

-- Child Trauma
+- Caring for Children Who Have Experienced Trauma

-- Nurturing Parenting Program\
+- Nurturing Parenting Program

-- Educational Advocacy\
+- Educational Advocacy

 - Ongoing LGBTQIA+ Training

 - Additional training is accessed in collaboration with the agency and foster caregivers.

-Due to the HMR Initiative, DCFS offers a six-hour virtual PRIDE training to relative caregivers on the Learning and Development Center and in-person HMR training classes. v HMR families are encouraged to complete the non-relative Pride Pre-Service training as well.
-Traditional Pride Pre-Service training is mandatory for all Home of Relative/Fictive Kin families parenting children who are considered Specialized or Adolescent Foster Care.
+Due to the HMR Initiative, DCFS offers a six-hour virtual PRIDE training to relative caregivers on the Learning and Development Center and in-person HMR training classes.
+HMR families are encouraged to complete the non-relative PRIDE training as well.
+Traditional PRIDE training is mandatory for all Home of Relative/Fictive Kin families parenting children who are considered Specialized or Adolescent Foster Care.